-Based at the UC San Diego School of Medicine's Center for Medicinal Cannabis Research (CMCR), the study will involve a team of physicians and scientists employing clinical assessments, coupled with basic and translational research, across a cohort of patients, to better understand how CBD interacts with or alters neural activity and if it effectively and safely alleviates some of the more problematic symptoms of ASD, such as aggressive behaviors, repetitive or self-injurious behaviors, hyperactivity and social and communicative deficits.
+The study will be based at the School of Medicine's Center for Medicinal Cannabis Research (CMCR) and involve a multidisciplinary team of physicians and scientists employing basic research, computational technologies, stem cells, imaging and clinical assessments to better understand how CBD interacts with or alters neural activity.
+The study also will measure if CBD effectively and safely alleviates some of the more problematic symptoms of ASD, such as aggressive behaviors, repetitive or self-injurious behaviors, hyperactivity and social and communicative deficits.

-"We clearly need more treatment options for children with moderate to severe autism, those who suffer the greatest impact and who need the most help," said Igor Grant, MD, CMCR director and chair of the Department of Psychiatry at UC San Diego School of Medicine.
+"We clearly need more treatment options for children with moderate to severe autism, those who suffer the greatest impact and who need the most help," said Dr. Igor Grant, CMCR director and chair of the Department of Psychiatry at UC San Diego School of Medicine.
 "It is becoming more apparent that CBD has a number of effects on the central nervous system that may be relevant to autism and there are anecdotal reports suggesting CBD treatments may improve functioning in an ASD child.

 "Investigating the effects of cannabidiol on autism has been a long-term goal for CMCR.
 We are excited to begin this clinical trial and unlock additional, evidence-based knowledge of how cannabis and cannabinoids can be used as medicines, not only for autism, but in the future for other neurodevelopmental and neuropsychiatric disorders."